MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/resource-logs.md

 - Use log queries to perform complex analysis and gain deep insights on log data.
 - Use log search alerts with complex alerting logic.

 [Create a diagnostic setting](../essentials/diagnostic-settings.md) to send resource logs to a Log Analytics workspace.
 This data is stored in tables as described in [Structure of Azure Monitor Logs](../logs/data-platform-logs.md).
-The tables used by resource logs depend on what type of collection the resource is using:
+The tables used by resource logs depend on what the resource type and the type of collection the resource is using.
+There are two types of collection modes for resource logs:

 - **Azure diagnostics**: All data is written to the [AzureDiagnostics](/azure/azure-monitor/reference/tables/azurediagnostics) table.
 - **Resource-specific**: Data is written to individual tables for each category of the resource.

 ### Resource-specific

-In resource-specific mode, individual tables in the selected workspace are created for each category selected in the diagnostic setting.
+For logs using resource-specific mode, individual tables in the selected workspace are created for each log category selected in the diagnostic setting.
 Resource-specific logs have the following advantages over Azure diagnostics logs:

 - Makes it easier to work with the data in log queries.